Coping with lymphoma symptoms

 Weight loss

-Night sweats can be caused by the lymphoma itself or by some treatments for lymphoma.
 Sweats are more common at night but can also happen during the day.
+They can be caused by the lymphoma itself or by some lymphoma treatments.
 For some women, certain types of chemotherapy might lead to an early menopause, which can also cause sweating.
-Some prescription medications for other conditions can also cause night sweats.

 You could try the following to help cope with sweats during the day and at night:

-• Avoid spicy foods, sugary drinks and caffeine – in particular, limit these in the few hours before bed time to ease night sweats.
+- Avoid spicy foods, sugary drinks and caffeine – in particular, limit these in the few hours before you go to bed, to ease night sweats.

-• Drink plenty of cold, non-caffeinated fluids (around 2 to 3 litres a day) to replace those you lose through sweating.
+- Drink plenty (around 2 to 3 litres a day) – choose cold, non-caffeinated and non-alcoholic fluids to replace those lost through sweating.

-• Exercise earlier rather than later in the day, to help ease night sweats.
+- Exercise earlier rather than later in the day – this can help to ease night sweats.

-• Place a soft towel or mattress protector underneath you in bed to keep your bed sheets from getting wet.
+- Place a soft towel or mattress protector underneath you in bed – this can help to keep your bed sheets from becoming wet.

 Itching (pruritis)

-Itching due to lymphoma usually settles very quickly if you start treatment.
-However, it can be very challenging to cope with and can lower your mood.
-If you experience itching and dryness as a symptom of skin lymphoma, you might be interested in our separate information about living with skin lymphoma.
+Itching usually settles very quickly after starting lymphoma treatment.
+If you have itching and dryness as a symptom of skin lymphoma, you might be interested in our separate information about living with skin lymphoma.

 To help manage itching, you could try:

-• Using a cool pack or bag of frozen vegetables to sooth the itch, but avoid applying this directly to your skin as this can cause ice burn.
+- Using a cool pack or bag of frozen vegetables to sooth the itch.
+Avoid applying this directly to your skin as this can cause ice burn.
 Instead, you could wrap a towel around the cool pack.
-Limit use to about 10 minutes so as not to damage your skin.
+Limit your use to about 10 minutes so as not to damage your skin.
+Note that ice should not be used on damaged skin, where circulation is poor, or any areas of lymphoedema.
+Take particular care not to burn yourself (with heat or ice) if you have reduced sensation due to nerve damage (peripheral neuropathy).

 There are some common skin irritants that can worsen itching, such as chlorine, and lanolin or alcohol-based products.
 Some soaps, perfumes and cosmetics can also cause skin irritation.
 Generally, there is less risk from products that are fragrance-free.